 This process must take into account the investment objectives and policy of the Scheme.
 The ACD has taken reasonable care to establish and maintain systems and controls which are appropriate to its business in this connection.
-The risk management process enables the analysis required to be undertaken at least daily or at each valuation point (whichever is the more frequent).
 The Depositary is obliged to take reasonable care to review the appropriateness of the risk management process in line with its duties.
-The ACD's risk management process is available to shareholders on request.
+The ACD's risk management process is available to Shareholders on request.